 In addition to facilitating the preparation of subsets of the overarching data as necessary, facility exists to develop some derived products (e.g. GIS layers) from the dataset.
 This service is available to assist applications from groups which may not have the expertise or resources available to process or utilize the data in its raw form.
 General advice on making use of the AIS data is also available, in advance of applications for further access in order to enable appropriate scoping of requests.

 Collaborators with MERIDIAN are invited to apply on behalf of their group.
 Data use is limited to non-commercial collaborations with the MERIDIAN Research and Development program and data may not be used or shared with any other organizations or third parties.
-For further details on the terms and conditions of access to the data please see here.

 If you are interested in collaborating with us, MERIDIAN, and can make use of one of our AIS data licenses, we would like to invite you to apply for access.
 Due to the limited number of available licenses, preference will be given to projects that make significant and/or novel use of the AIS data.
 Additionally, attention will be given to projects where the AIS data can meet needs that would otherwise remain unsatisfied via other alternative data sources.